SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 To obtain the support, the travel awardee must file an expense report, including all required receipts, within 30 days of the end of the conference.
 Reimbursements should be submitted via SIAM's Online Reimbursement Portal.
 Please download the Expense Report Form and submit it along with all corresponding receipts via the portal.

-Applying for travel support is a separate process from submitting an abstract for presentation.
-Applying for travel support does NOT submit your abstract for consideration for presentation.
+Applying for conference support is a separate process from submitting an abstract for presentation.
+Applying for conference support does NOT submit your abstract for consideration for presentation.
 Similarly, your abstract will not be automatically withdrawn if you are not granted a travel award.
 To submit an abstract, click on the "Submissions" link at the web page of the conference in which you plan to participate.

 Funds are limited, so a student may expect to receive at most one travel award per year.
 Due to limited funds, an adviser may expect no more than one student to receive an award to any given conference.